VUEngine/vuengine.github.io/documentation/language/introduction.md

 In Virtual C, all attributes are protected; while all methods are either public or private.

 Another limitation is that all class instances have to be dynamically allocated, there can no be instances allocated in the stack.
+But since the Virtual Boy's CPU doesn't have data cache, the performance impact is not as big as on architectures that have it.